robrix/Postmodern-Programming/Postmodern Programming.md

 This is hyperbole, but I think it’s justified hyperbole.
 Composition is abstraction’s dual; where abstraction is breaking a problem into simpler components, composition is reassembling those into the solution.
 Constructing an abstraction is generally itself composition of other abstractions; any time you use an abstraction, you are composing.

 Where abstraction reduces complexity, composition increases it.
-This is warranted, of course; if you have a complex problem, then the solution—the negative space around the problem, if you will—must likewise be complex!
+This is warranted, of course; if you have a complex problem, then the solution—the negative space around the problem, if you will, sharing its surface with all its fractal knots and whorls—must likewise be complex!

 Fortunately, imperative composition and declarative composition model the complexity differently.
 Imperative composition models the complexity in the structure of the code, with every piece of the solution expressed explicitly in the control flow.
-Declarative composition models the complexity in the structure of the object graph at runtime, with every piece of the solution implied in the code and how the structure is built—automated, in effect.
+Declarative composition models the complexity in the structure of the object graph at runtime, with every piece of the solution implied in the code and how the structure is built—and in effect, how it is automated, since we rarely build an object graph by hand.

 Imperative composition is the approach we’re all familiar with; we write code to do one thing, and then to do another thing.
 Perhaps we write a loop.
-This is `-setUpNavigationItem` or `-setChild:`—imperative code, ordered and fragile and normal.
+This is `-setUpNavigationItem` or `-setChild:`—imperative code, ordered, normal, and regrettably fragile.

-Declarative composition, however, is adding declarative abstractions to other declarative abstractions.
-An array is a declarative abstraction; so is a tree node, or a view (with subviews) or a view controller (with child view controllers) or an autolayout constraint.
+Declarative composition, however, is the assembly of declarative abstractions by appending or alternating declarative abstractions with other declarative abstractions.
+An array is a declarative abstraction; so is a tree node; or a view (with subviews); or a view controller (with child view controllers); or an autolayout constraint with its items.
+So is a `Memo` with dependencies that turn out to themselves be other `Memo`s, if we take that route.
+And for much the same reason, so is a `Sink`, despite its imperative process.

-Even though a declarative solution will model the complexity in the runtime structure and not the code, managing this complexity is important—this is, after all, a key responsibility of every programmer who wishes to continue solving problems tomorrow without having to rewrite from scratch.
-We need to be able to debug, we need to have acceptable performance, and we need, fundamentally, to understand what’s going on.
+Even though a declarative solution will model the complexity in the structure of the object graph and not in the structure of the code, managing this complexity is important—this is, after all, a key responsibility of every programmer who wishes to continue solving problems tomorrow without having to rewrite all of their code from scratch.
+We need to be able to debug, we need to have acceptable performance, and we need, fundamentally, to understand what’s going on—to have a mental model.

 It is therefore in our best interests to ensure that the abstractions we build are as simple as possible: simple abstractions are more flexible, meaning more easily composed together, because they do not introduce factors not necessary to their operation.

 Each instance variable you add to a class increases its complexity.
 Each reference to a singleton increases its complexity.
+Each reference to a global variable increases its complexity.
 Each line of code increases its complexity.

-There is no analogous cost to classes.
-We may feel like we incur some penalty to have to add a new class; but these things aren’t rationed.
+There is no analogous cost to adding classes to the project.
+We may feel like we incur some terrible penalty to have to add a new class, but as with integers, these things aren’t rationed; we aren’t in danger of exhausting a 32-bit address space with classes any time soon.

 Ergo, more, simpler classes are “better”—in the sense of allowing “more declarative” solutions—than are fewer, more complex classes.
 And at this scale, we can use lines of code as a rule of thumb: longer classes are probably more complex, and are less likely to be adequately declarative.

-The `Memo` class we looked at earlier is fairly minimalistic.
-We could factor out the observation of dependencies—that’s orthogonal to the core invalidate/evaluate/value concept—but we see diminishing returns at some point; I might sneer at convenience, but ultimately it’s what pays Apple’s bills, and likely ours, and as an API designer, developers are your users, and users are people too!
+`Memo` is fairly minimalistic.
+We could factor out the observation of dependencies—that’s orthogonal to the core invalidate/evaluate/value concept, and could perhaps be used by Sink.
+We could have the dependencies themselves be `Memo`s, giving this operation closure.
+However, we see diminishing returns at some point; while I might seem to sneer at convenience, it’s ultimately what pays Apple’s bills, and mine, and likely yours.
+As a declarative programmer, you are designing APIs; as an API designer, developers are your users.
+And users are people too!

 In the end, you have to ship.
 Experimenting with these ideas will not help you ship on Monday.
 Experimenting with these ideas will not help you ship next week.
 Probably not next month.
 But three to six months from now, having this experimentation behind you, having experience with these ideas in your repertoire, it absolutely will.

 Declarative code is simpler.
 It’s usually easier to read, in my experience.
-It’s smaller, it’s easy to get around, it’s more reliable simply because there are fewer moving pieces which could fail.
-On top of all of that, declarative code is immune to race conditions, the single largest issue preventing us from taking better advantage of multicore processors and distributed programming.
-And it is, without a doubt, the direction that the market is heading in: Apple is, increasingly, implementing declarative abstractions, and using them isn’t enough; we need to be able to write them as well.
+It’s smaller, if more spread out; easy to get around.
+It’s more reliable simply because each component has fewer moving pieces which could fail, and fewer joints between them that could break.
+On top of all of that, the lack of ordering means that declarative code is immune to race conditions, the single largest issue with concurrency.
+And it is clearly the direction that the market and the industry is heading in: there is a lot of ongoing, exciting research being done in declarative languages and systems and how to survive in an imperative world.

+Further, Apple is increasingly implementing declarative APIs, and being able to use them isn’t enough; if we are to be able to tackle harder and harder problems, if we are to learn and grow, and if we are to stay relevant in the market, we need to be able to write them.

 But again, it’s important to remember that there is no silver bullet.
-You will run into problems along the way:
+You _will_ run into problems along the way:

 Declarative code can be slower than the imperative code you might have written—but it can also be faster, since having the structure available at runtime might give you hints about how the objects are used which could help you to automatically organize them in memory for better locality of reference.
 Compilers do this with the syntax trees they build; that’s approximately what optimizers are.
 We can do so too.